elixic/cordova-redux-onsenui/README.md

 ### 'yarn global add cordova'

-If you do not have cordova install globally, run this command to install it.
+If you do not have cordova installed globally, run this command to install it.

 ### 'yarn install'